-If you're interested in coding, a phone-connected robot is one of the best tools for getting started because it lets you connect your first programs with something in the physical world and build tactile games along the way.
+A phone-connected robot is one of the best tools for getting started because it lets you connect your first programs with something in the physical world and build tactile games along the way.
 Plus, robots are cool.

 You don’t need any coding knowledge to play with the robots in our round-up, but with a little know-how you can make them do specific things.
-We also have a guide to the best coding games for kids if you're looking for more ways to introduce coding to your kid.
+We also have a guide to the best coding games for kids if you're looking for more ways to introduce coding to your children.

 The Cozmo by Anki is hands-down one of the smartest robots we've seen.
 Small enough to fit in the palm of your hand, Cozmo packs an impressively big brain, and is capable of recognising people's faces, playing games, and learning as he goes.